Quantcast

 1. A resource for the teacher to use in planning their lessonsBattling for Freedom - "By examining two speeches by Chief Tecumseh of the Shawnee alongside Henry's speech, students develop a new respect for the Native Americans' politically effective and poetic use of language."
 A lesson plan can be found at this site

-3. Conflict - this WIkipedia atricle describes seven types of conflict in literature
+2. Conflict - this Wikipedia atricle describes seven types of conflict in literature

-5. A PowerPoint show related to this standardConflict in Literature - (designed for 9th grade) [31 slides] this show includes two short interactive quizzes which follow explanations of internal and external conflict This interactive site would work well on an interactive whiteboard
+4. A PowerPoint show related to this standardConflict in Literature - (designed for 9th grade) [31 slides] this show includes two short interactive quizzes which follow explanations of internal and external conflict [This expired link is available through the Wayback Machine Internet Archive.
+If the page doesn't load quickly click on Impatient? at the bottom right of the page.]
+This interactive site would work well on an interactive whiteboard

-6. Conflict is the essence of Drama - article with the different types of conflict
+5. Conflict is the essence of Drama - article about the different types of conflict

-10. Literature - Conflict - Decide which kind of conflict each item describes quiz with ten multiple-choice questions [you can take the quiz without entering an email address] This site includes questions for your students to check their understanding
+8. Literature - Conflict - Decide which kind of conflict each item describes quiz with ten multiple-choice questions [you can take the quiz without entering an email address] [This expired link is available through the Wayback Machine Internet Archive.
+If the page doesn't load quickly click on Impatient? at the bottom right of the page.]
+This site includes questions for your students to check their understanding

-11. Literature Terms: Conflict - this page points out the difference between internal and external conflict
+9. Literature Terms: Conflict - this page points out the difference between internal and external conflict [This expired link is available through the Wayback Machine Internet Archive.
+If the page doesn't load quickly click on Impatient? at the bottom right of the page.]

 Internet4classrooms is a collaborative effort by Susan Brooks and Bill Byles.